Manav279/azure-cloudapi/README.md

 3. Add your Storage Account Connection String in main.py in variable `storage_conn_str` (Line 8)
 4. Add your Container Name in main.py in variable `container` (Line 10)
 5. In terminal change directory to where main.py is present, execute command `uvicorn main:app --reload`

     Note: If error is thrown, try command `python -m uvicorn main:app --reload`
 6. API is running, use URL `http://127.0.0.1:8000` to interact with API

 # Changing Downloads Folder
-Files downloaded are by default stored in `Downloads/` Downloads directory can be changed by changing the `downloads_path` in main.py
+Files downloaded are by default stored in `Downloads/`.
+Downloads directory can be changed by changing the `downloads_path` in main.py

    Note: If you change the path, make sure following directory already exists to prevent errors

 # Changing Logs File
-Operation Logs by default are stored in `CloudAPILogs.txt` Log file name can be changed by chaning the variable `log_file_name` You can also add log file into a directory by changeing name to `[directory_name]/[log_file_name].txt`
+Operation Logs by default are stored in `CloudAPILogs.txt`.
+Log file name can be changed by chaning the variable `log_file_name`.
+You can also add log file into a directory by changeing name to `[directory_name]/[log_file_name].txt`

     Note: Make sure directory already exists in system to prevent error

 # Command Examples